 This will help your crops thrive and survive throughout the year no matter what the world throws at them.

-It’s not as hard as people think to become self-sufficient and we hope that you’ve found in our suburban homesteading guide some inspiration to get you and your family started on that path.
+It’s not as hard as people think to become sufficient on your own efforts and we hope that you’ve found in our suburban homesteading guide some inspiration to get you and your family started on that path.

 If you’re looking for more inspiration may we recommend a few books?